TidalHarley/NavSpace/README.md

 ## Quality Assurance
 - Data has been validated using comprehensive integrity checks
+- Viewpoint Shifting instruction inconsistencies have been resolved
 - All episode counts and correspondences verified across file types

+## Evaluation Framework
+- Evaluation program is available as `gpt_eval.py`, which requires a GPT API key from the ChatAnywhere platform (https://chatanywhere.apifox.cn/).
+- To run the evaluation process, execute the bash script `el.sh`
+- Additional evaluation methods will be released soon...